UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_file_transfer_using_gui.md

 # File transfer to/from Pelle using a graphical tool

-!!! warning "Does not work yet"

-    [Pelle](../cluster_guides/pelle.md) is a new UPPMAX HPC cluster that is in the process of being deployed.

-    The procedure as described on this page does not work yet or is untested.

-    This page will be updated when this works.

 Data transfer to/from Pelle using a graphical tool is one of the ways to transfer files to/from Pelle